sondh5/sondh5.github.io/_pages/about.md

             <div class="row">
               <section class="about-me line col-md-12 padding_30">
                 <div class="section-title"><span></span><h2>About Me</h2></div>
                 <p>Hello I'm Son Do.
-I am 24 years old, based on Hanoi, now working in Ho Chi Minh city.<br>
+I am from Hanoi and now working in Ho Chi Minh city, Vietnam.<br>
                 I graduated from FPT University Hanoi.
-I started web development with Ruby on Rails from September 2016.
-I also work as freelance web developer in Phai Team.
+I started web development with Ruby on Rails from September 2016.<br>
-                I am a kind of extroverted and enthusiastic.
-I like to challenge myself and try new things.
+                My technology stack: Ruby/Ruby on Rails; MySQL/PostgreSQL; HTML/CSS/jQuery.
+I also have experience of setting up and building application with Amazon web services: S3, EC2, Cloudfront, Cloudwatch, etc.<br>
+                I would say that I am an extroverted, enthusiastic person and proud of my ability to persevere and overcome challenges.
                 </p>
               </section>
             </div>